arishpyne/powerdataclass/README.md

 `pip install powerdataclass`

 ## Usage
-Python 3.7 have introduced a spiritual successor of `NamedTyple`: the `dataclass`.
+Python 3.7 have introduced a spiritual successor of `NamedTuple`: the `dataclass`.
 While being nice, the `dataclass` type hinting is only, well, _hinting_.

 This library gives you an ability to create dataclasses with field values automatically casted to